AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   the :ref:`trace-control` section of this chapter for additional details.

 :option:`-t`, :option:`--target` :
-  The target architecture/abi/board that your program was built for.
-This typically corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``, with a possible ``,<board-name>`` extension.
+  State the target architecture/board/abi for which the analyzed program was built.
+This corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``, and can also be specified as a ``Target`` attribute within the project file designated by -P, if any.
 This is used to control the underlying execution engine used to run the program, assumed to be the host environment by default.
+On the command line, a possible ``,<board-name>`` extension is allowed as well.
 See the :ref:`execution-control` section of this chapter for additional details.

 :option:`--kernel` :
   Tell the underlying emulator that the executable program actually